ssharoff/biberpy/README.md

 `Rscript biber-mda.R brown-biber.dat brown-annot.dat`

 The annot.dat file is optional.
 It assigns each text in the original ol file to a genre category, so that the texts can be displayed on a plot with meaningful annotations.
+Here is the plot for the Brown Corpus top-level genre categories:

 ![MDA Brown corpus](brown-biber.png)